mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/kafka-zookeeper/2.7.0-3.4.14/release-notes/index.md

 ## Updates
 - The service now uses Apache ZooKeeper 3.4.13
 ## Bug Fixes
-- [DCOS-40634] Fix a bug where if one node goes down and the other nodes are restarted will cause a crashloop.
+- [DCOS-40634] Fix a bug where if one node goes down and the other nodes are restarted, it will cause a crashloop.

 <!-- # Version 2.3.0-3.4.12